Why carry an IDP while driving in Bangladesh?

 - Destination will be on the left.

-Tracking the physical copy of your International Driver’s Permit in Bangladesh can be done once it is shipped by the IDA team.
+You will also be updated on the status of your application for an International Driving Permit in Bangladesh.
+Tracking the physical copy of your International Driving Permit in Bangladesh can be done once it is shipped by the IDA team.
 You do not have to worry because it will be shipped to you as soon as your application is approved by the IDA team.

-A form for an application for International Driver’s License in Bangladesh is provided by the IDA team on their official website.
+Again, you are not required to take a test when securing an International Driving Permit in Bangladesh.
+A form for an application for International Driving Permit in Bangladesh is provided by the IDA team on their official website.

 Most Important Driving Rules

+Securing legal documents is one thing.
 Another thing you should make sure of is that you are familiar enough with the Bangladeshi road rules and regulations.
-Following the country’s policies will prevent you from getting into trouble with road authorities that can spoil your trip to Bangladesh.
+Following the country’s policies will prevent you from getting into trouble with Bangladesh road authorities that can spoil your trip to Bangladesh.

-Your local driver’s license, your International Driver’s Permit in Bangladesh, your passport, and other car-related documents must be in your car all the time.
+As Bangladesh road checkpoints can happen at any given time and at any given place, it is a must to bring your legal documents with you so as to not violate any law in the county.
+Your local driving license, your International Driving Permit in Bangladesh, your passport, and other car-related documents must be in your car all the time.

 Observe Road Signs While Driving in Bangladesh